 Taking decisive action to help prevent payment problems requires discipline and, as a first step, acknowledging there is a problem.
 Don’t fool yourself into thinking your firm has a results-oriented system in place when it doesn’t.

-Here are 8 common misconceptions to avoid in 2016:
+Here are 8 common misconceptions to avoid in managing and collecting accounts receivable.

 We don’t need to evaluate our firm’s collection efforts.
 All family law firms should take the time and effort to evaluate whether they have A/R management best practices in places.
 The key questions to ask are: